 Throughout history, human nature has looked to war as the final arbiter of disputes.
-The Apostle Paul made a profound statement: "The way of peace they have not known.
-There is no fear of God before their eyes" (Romans 3:17–18).
+The Apostle Paul made a profound statement: “The way of peace they have not known.
+There is no fear of God before their eyes” (Romans 3:17–18).
 More than a million were killed in the Iran-Iraq War from 1980 to 1988.
 Thousands upon thousands more died in the Persian Gulf War and Operation Desert Storm in 1990–91.
 Scarcely more than a decade later, the United States entangled itself financially and militarily in another Iraq conflict, leading to questions about military and political motivations for U.S. action, and bringing about thousands more deaths and a grave loss of international prestige for the nation.
-Then the "Arab Spring" sparked riots, rebellions, terrorism and wars from Egypt to Syria to Iraq.
+Then the “Arab Spring” sparked riots, rebellions, terrorism, and wars, from Egypt, to Syria, to Iraq.
 By 2015, the United Nations estimated that more than 220,000 Syrians had died in the Syrian conflict.
-And continuing atrocities by Al Qaeda and Islamic State (ISIS) have embroiled large swaths of the Middle East as ISIS attempts to create an Islamic Caliphate.
+And continuing atrocities by al-Qaeda and the Islamic State (ISIS) have embroiled large swaths of the Middle East as ISIS attempts to create an Islamic Caliphate.

 Will there be more wars in the Middle East?
 Sadly, the answer is “yes.”
 Your Bible reveals that there will be even more regional wars there, leading to what is commonly called “Armageddon.”
 Jerusalem will be a focal point of conflict.

 The future of the world greatly depends on the future of this city.
-To Jews, Jerusalem is the city of the great prophets and was the capital of the Kingdom of Israel and Judah under King David and his son King Solomon.
-The first and second temples were the center of worship until the destruction of the city by the Romans in 70ad.
+To Jews, Jerusalem is the city of the great prophets and was the capital of the united kingdom of Israel under King David and his son King Solomon.
+The first and second temples were the center of worship until the destruction of the city by the Romans in 70 AD.
 Jerusalem is also the third most holy city of Islam, after the cities of Mecca and Medina.
-Completed in 691ad, the Mosque of Omar—also called the "Dome of the Rock"—today dominates the Temple Mount.
-The Arabic term for the holy place is "al-Haram as-Sharif" which means "The Noble Sanctuary."
-Muslims believe that it marks the location where Abraham offered his son Ishmael (not Isaac, as the Bible reports) in sacrifice, and from where Muhammad was said to have ascended to heaven.
+Completed in 691 AD, the Mosque of Omar—also called the “Dome of the Rock”—today dominates the Temple Mount.
+The Arabic term for the holy place is “al-Haram as-Sharif” which means “The Noble Sanctuary.”
+Muslims believe that it marks the location where Abraham offered his son Ishmael—not Isaac, as the Bible reports—in sacrifice, and from where Muhammad was said to have ascended to heaven.
 Christians revere the city as the place where their Savior taught in the temple—and was later crucified.
-Christians believe that Jesus will return to establish His Kingdom with Jerusalem as world capital.
+Christians believe that Jesus will return to establish His Kingdom with Jerusalem as the world’s capital.

 The Temple Mount is a focus for Muslims and Jews, who have been at odds in the Middle East for more than 1,300 years, ever since an Arabian trader named Muhammad, 800 miles southeast of Jerusalem, established the religion of Islam.
 Islam’s Dome of the Rock now stands where tradition indicates Solomon’s temple once stood.
 Jews are not allowed to pray on the Mount itself, so they come to the Western Wall—or “Wailing Wall”—at the base of the Mount to pray.
 Many Jews yearn to have a religious presence on the Temple Mount itself.